 Bear: Fur, Feathers, and Ferns is another adventure that asks the question… what lives here?
 I created a Hike Packet (PDF) specifically for this adventure, which can be placed in (you guessed it) their Scout Notebooks.
 Put your thinking caps on, Scouts.
 What caused the decline of an animal that has become extinct in the last 100 years and one on the endangered list?

 Bear: Forensics, the Bear elective that seems to have been made for Sherlock Holmes himself.
 This was my first opportunity to really open up the creative flood gates and let loose an entire month of extreme investigation.
-My Scouts kicked off the month with an introduction to forensics and Case #020518: The Cookie’s Crumbed (PDF), a case file that followed four local bakers to see who it was that stole Jimmy’s top-secret cookie recipe he thought would win the Family Bake-Off.
+My Scouts kicked off the month with an introduction to forensics and Case #020518: The Cookie’s Crumbled (PDF), a case file that followed four local bakers to see who it was that stole Jimmy’s top-secret cookie recipe he thought would win the Family Bake-Off.
 An editable Case #020518: The Cookie’s Crumbled (PPT) case file is also available, so please feel free to customize it as you see fit.
 Scouts whipped out their handy Scout Notebooks and glued in a copy of the Forensics Powder Analysis (DOC) to help catch the cookie crook, red handed!
 We also took our detective work to our local Sheriff’s Department, where we learned all about fingerprint analysis.
 Scouts conducted a Fingerprint Test (PDF) to determine if they had loops, arches, or whorls, and even took home a McGruff Safe Kit to learn more.
+A printable The Cookie’s Crumbled Scout Packet is available that is the perfect companion piece to The Cookie’s Crumbled case files above.
+I also have a Leadership Packet to go along.
 This cool chromatography experiment by Carrots are Orange is made for the den meeting format!

 Bear: Robotics turns Scouts into engineers and helps answer the question: how have we made robots in our own human image to complete work?
 The Robot Hand is the perfect example of this.
 Bristle Bots are, robot hands down, the most fun we had our Bear year.
 Engineers?
 How do these little bots go?
 How do the vibrations and the bristles help your bots move?
 What if you added more batteries or used a different type of brush?
-Grab some 3V coin batteries and foam mounting pads to get started, then follow my lead using my Robotics presentation (PPT).
+Grab some 3V coin batteries, foam mounting pads, and coreless vibrating motors to get started, then follow my lead using my Robotics presentation (PPT).